syedalinaqihasni/coderabbit-docs/docs/early-access.md

 - They are highly unstable and may not work at all.
 - There is no guarantee that they will reach the beta stage and they may be cancelled at any time without any prior notice.
 - They are not ready for public use and may not be sufficiently documented.
-- They do not represent the end result of the planned feature and do not have a satisfactory user experience.
 - We are not gathering feedback for experiments - the direction they take can vary widely.

 Whenever you use an experiment, you may see a warning like this: